oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Now we could use kubectl to add a few annotations to the pod (this is applied immediately, and Prometheus will pick up on it in a few seconds)

-These arr annotations to the live pot - Example only, do not run this:
+These are annotations to apply the live pod - Example only, do not run this:

 ```
 $ kubectl annotate pod storefront-588b4d69db-w244b prometheus.io/scrape=true --overwrite